Skip to content

 Logging

-You can enable the SQL queries automatic logging with modules.sql.log.enabled=true:
+You can enable the SQL queries automatic logging of your database connections with modules.sql.log.enabled=true:

 configs/config.yaml